mokuda2/senioryearreflection/_posts/2024-04-04-A-Spark-of-Fire.md

 “Did you ever talk about things together?”

-“He and I did talk about it once.
+“He and I talked about it once.
 We agreed that even though you’re making decisions we may not necessarily agree with that we’re not in control of what you do.”

 Sister Okuda and I talked some more.
-I could tell that she still didn’t understand why I was choosing to date guys.
+I could tell that she still didn’t understand why I was choosing to date guys, as if I were being an intentional rebel just to cause trouble.
 “And I don’t expect you to completely understand,” I continued.

 “I think you’re still figuring things out for yourself, right?
 What are you going to do about the Church?”